-- floor coverings- hide rugs, sisal rugs, silk orientals and wall to wall pile carpet have texture that will add interest to a room!
+- floor coverings- hide rugs, sisal rugs, silk orientals, and wall to wall pile carpets have textures that will add interest to a room!

-- wall materials- drywall, brick, shiplap, paneling, wainscoting, stone, marble are examples.
+- wall materials- drywall, brick, shiplap, paneling, wainscoting, stone, and marble are examples.

 Now you know!
 Look around the rooms in your home and see where you can add wonderful, visual texture!